wqrxssq/stress_testing/README.md

 Run without a custom checker.
 Each test’s output is compared for **exact match**:

-1) Edit the following files (In each file you have a small instuction how to do it):
+1) Edit the following files in `src` directory(In each file you have a small instuction how to do it):
     - `NaiveSolution.cpp` - A correct solution that works for any time(even exponent or factorial)
     - `SmartSolution.cpp` - A solution that works efficiently, the correctness of which the user is not sure of
     - `Generator.cpp` - A generator that generates random short(or not so short, but a naive solution should process it in a reasonable amount of time) tests